SkylineCommunications/dataminer-docs-connectors/connector/doc/Cisco_DCNM.md

 ## How to Use

 The element created with this connector consists of the data pages detailed below.

+> [!IMPORTANT]
-Warning: If you want to poll Fabric related data (including: **Fabric Errors, Fabric Error History, Fabric Flows and Host Policies**), then the **RTP Service Polling** needs to be enabled on the RTP Services page.
+> If you want to poll fabric-related data (including Fabric Errors, Fabric Error History, Fabric Flows, and Host Policies), make sure **RTP Service Polling** is enabled on the RTP Services page.

 ### General